bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/js-cheatsheet.md

 #### Description

-Extracts the characters in a string between “start” and “end”, not including “end” itself.
+Extracts the characters in a string between "start” and "end”, not including "end” itself.

 #### Syntax